-Children's National Health System has the largest pediatric presence in the Washington, DC, area.
-Our primary care practices are one way we carry out Children's mission to expand access to quality health care and improve health outcomes for children in the community.
-These primary care, general pediatric, centers offer routine care for all children.
+Children's National Hospital has the largest pediatric presence in the Washington, D.C., area.
+Our primary care practices are one way we carry out the mission at Children's National to expand access to quality health care and improve health outcomes for children in the community.
+These general pediatric centers offer routine care for all children.

-Staffed by members of Children's healthcare teams, the centers provide services for infants, children, and adolescents, from birth to the age of 21, and related assistance for families.
+Staffed by Children's National health care teams, the centers provide services for infants, children and adolescents, from birth to the age of 21, and related assistance for families.
 The centers accept most forms of private insurance and Medicaid, and center staff can help you with Medicaid applications and other administrative issues.

 Care in Your Community

-Through our community health services and programs, Children's doctors, nurses, and other pediatric specialists, are able to provide care outside of the hospital to more patients and families in the District of Columbia, and Maryland.
+Through our community health services and programs, the doctors, nurses and other pediatric specialists are able to provide care outside of the hospital to more patients and families in the District of Columbia and Maryland.

-The centers make it easier for parents to access basic preventive care, screenings, and treatments for infants, children, and adolescents.
+Our primary care centers make it easier for parents to access basic preventive care, screenings and treatments for infants, children and adolescents.
 The centers offer:

 - Adolescent health care

 - Help with school and daycare health forms

 - Referrals to specialty services at Children's National

 - Support for children with special needs and chronic (long term) conditions